 As a member of the Mint family, Rosemary is a shrubby, tender perennial grown as an annual in Colorado, which grows 3-6 ft tall and wide.
 Hardiness zones 7-11 are best.
 Grow in full sun with moist, well-draining soil.
 Container production is best in Colorado because they don’t thrive in cold.
 Rosemary is aromatic and the leaves, stems and flowers have culinary uses.

 Most often propagation is done by cuttings.
 Rosemary should be repotted and/or divided fairly frequently to prevent from becoming root bound.

-Avoid overwatering to prevent root rots or bacterial leaf spots.
+Avoid overwatering to prevent root rot or bacterial leaf spot.
 Light pruning after flowering is beneficial.
 Don’t apply fertilizers until after flowering.
 Leaves and flower tops are harvested in the spring and early summer.

-Sage is a perennial in the Mint family growing 2-3 ft tall and wide in hardiness zones 5-8.
+Sage is a perennial in the Mint family growing 2-3 ft tall by as wide in hardiness zones 5-8.
 Along with the leaves being used for culinary purposes, sage is aromatic and ornamental.
 Full sun in a moist, well-draining soil is best.
 Flowers bloom in the summer.